knutwurst/Marlin-2-0-x-Anycubic-Kossel-Linear-Plus/README.md

     ![Version 2 Probe](images/Version2Probe.jpg)

-If you select the `ANYCUBIC_PROBE_VERSION 0`: It's very important to follow the correct procedure to set it up after flashing the firmware, otherwise you might damage the printer by ramming the nozzle into the buildplate:
+If you select the `ANYCUBIC_PROBE_VERSION 0`: It's very important to follow the correct procedure to set it up after flashing the firmware, otherwise you might damage the printer by ramming the nozzle into the heatbed:

 * `Configuration > Advanced Settings > Initialize EEPROM`
 * `Motion > Move Axis > Soft Endstops` : `Off`